-A second major in the liberal arts or sciences is also required of all education majors.
+A second major in the liberal arts or sciences is also required of all education majors and minors.

-All students (including transfer students opting to change their area of study to Education) must interview with an education advisor, the Department Chairperson, or the Director of Secondary Education, and must:
+All students (including transfer students opting to change their area of study to Education) must interview with an education advisor, or the Department Chairperson, and must:

-- a. complete the departmental advisement form prior to registration for their second semester of course work; - b. be certified in CPR prior to student teaching; - c. meet the criteria for student teaching as detailed in the Program Handbook; - d. maintain a 3.00 or obtain consent of the Departmental Chairperson to be allowed to student-teach and graduate within this discipline; - e. pass all sections of the MTEL before being allowed to student teach (Elementary and Early Childhood students only); - f. submit a CORI form; and - g. complete all Education courses, or obtain consent of the Department Chair, before student teaching.
+a. complete the departmental advisement form prior to registration for their second semester of course work;

+- b. be certified in CPR prior to student teaching; - c. meet the criteria for student teaching as detailed in the Program Handbook; - d. pass all sections of the MTEL before being allowed to student teach (Elementary and Early Childhood students only); - e. submit a CORI form; and - f. complete all Education courses, or obtain consent of the Department Chair, before student teaching.